-- Make sure your doctor knows if you have kidney disease, liver disease, diabetes, malabsorption syndrome (difficulty of absorbing food in the body), malnutrition state (nutrition disorder), folate (vitamin B9) deficiency, high potassium in the blood, porphyria, thyroid problems, a history of alcoholism, or if you are taking medicines to prevent seizures.
+- Make sure your doctor knows if you have kidney disease, liver disease, diabetes, malabsorption syndrome (difficulty absorbing nutrients from food), malnutrition, folate deficiency, high potassium in the blood, porphyria, thyroid problems, a history of alcoholism, or if you take medicines to prevent seizures.
 Tell your doctor if you have asthma or severe allergies, especially if you are allergic to any medicines.
 It is important for your doctor to know if you have HIV or AIDS, because this medicine might work differently.
 Tell your doctor if you have a rare condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.

 - Very rarely, this medicine has caused severe side effects.
-If you or your child start to have a skin rash, or if you think you are having a severe reaction, stop taking this medicine and call your doctor right away.
+If you start to have a skin rash, or if you think you are having a severe reaction, stop taking this medicine and call your doctor right away.
 Symptoms of a severe reaction include a sore throat, fever, muscle pain, cough, and trouble breathing.
-Other symptoms are a skin rash, or the color of your skin turning very pale or yellow, or having purple spots.
+Other symptoms are a skin rash, purple spots on your skin, or very pale or yellow skin.

-- This medicine, especially if you are receiving high doses or for a long period of time, may lower the number of platelets in your body, which are necessary for proper blood clotting.
-Because of this, you may bleed or get infections more easily.
+- This medicine may lower the number of platelets in your body, which are necessary for proper blood clotting.
+This may cause you to bleed or get infections more easily.
 Talk with your doctor if you have concerns about this.

 - If you have severe diarrhea, ask your doctor before taking any medicine to stop the diarrhea.
 Check with your doctor right away if the diarrhea continues.
 Diarrhea may occur 2 months or more after you stop taking this medicine.